WWII bomb self-detonates in German field, leaves crater | DW | 24.06.2019

 The real culprit was an aerial bomb, which was buried at a depth of at least 4 meters, weighed 250 kilograms (550 pounds) and had a chemical detonator, investigators said.
 Authorities confirmed that the bomb had exploded by itself, without any external trigger.

-Professor and engineer Wolfgang Spyra, of the Brandenburg University of Technology in Cottbus, told DW that a self-detonation of at WWII-era bomb is very rare in Germany and only occurs once or twice per year.
+Wolfgang Spyra, a professor and engineer at the Brandenburg University of Technology in Cottbus, told DW that a self-detonation of a WWII-era bomb is very rare in Germany and only occurs once or twice per year.

 "In the case of bombs with chemical detonators, the materials of the detonator decompose over a long period of time," Spyra said.
 The decomposition of the detonator was the cause that authorities cited for the ignition.